Paul094402/hl2-beta-vault/README.md

-This is jsut a fan made website.
+This is just a fan made website.
 I made it just to learn how to code on javascript and phyton, dont take it serious please!